 To develop long term strategic plans for the Engineering Society and the Engineering Society’s Corporate Initiatives.
 Which areas of the Society the committee focuses on in any one year shall be left to the discretion of the Board.

 To review and/or update previous strategic plans to ensure relevancy and a continued forecast of approximately three to five years.

-A draft of any new or updated strategic plans shall be presented to the Board at the January meeting, with the final plans presented to the Board for its approval at the March meeting.
+A draft of any new or updated strategic plans shall be presented to the Board for its approval.
 Any plans concerning the Society as a whole will subsequently be presented for approval to EngSoc Council.

-The Social Responsibility Committee shall consist of two to four voting members of the Board, and the Director of Social Issues.
-The duties of the Social Responsibility Committee shall be:

-to review the Society’s Corporate Initiatives from a Social Responsibility standpoint
+To provide an in-depth review of proposed strategic plans from each Service before they are presented to the Board for approval.

-to promote initiatives that improve equity, diversity, accessibility and sustainability within the Corporate Initiatives
+Ensure each strategic plan includes at least one initiative to improve equity, diversity, inclusion, and/or environmental sustainability with respect to the Corporate Initiative.

-to research and report opportunities to improve the Social Responsibility of the Corporate Initiatives
+Meet with each Service head manager monthly to define appropriate measures for strategic goals, provide strategic information to the head manager, and bring relevant topics to Board for discussion.
+Equity, diversity, inclusion and environmental sustainability discussions should be included in these meetings and/or any resulting discussions at the Advisory Board.

-The Policy Review Committee shall consist of three or four voting members of the Board including the President.
-The duties of the Policy Review Committee shall be:
+The Policy Committee shall consist of one general student member of the Board.
+The duties of the Policy Committee shall be:

 To develop and maintain the Corporate and Board policies of the Society, relating to issues such as management discipline/termination, permanent staff, and compensation policies.

-To present proposed policy changes to EngSoc Council where appropriate.

 Responsibilities and Duties of the Board

 The Advisory Board shall meet a minimum of seven times per academic year, including a minimum of two summer meetings, at which all members shall make every effort to attend in person or use any appropriate voice communication.
 Over the course of the year, the following topics must be covered: